 - massage oils – dilute (10-12 drops of essential oil per ounce of vegetable oil, such as sweet almond oil)

 - baths – add 5 drops to a warm water bath.
-Stir and relax in bath for 10-15 minutes.
+Stir and relax in the bath for 10-15 minutes.

 - use an essential oil diffuser.